Vietnam warships visit Philippines amid South China Sea dispute

 "We are not trying to challenge China's naval superiority in the disputed area.
 We have no intention to heighten any tension.
 These are peaceful activities, like sharing of experiences and best practices."

-The two 100-metre-(330-ft-) long Russian-built warships are equipped with stealth technology to display a minimal profile on enemy radar screens.
+The two 100-metre-long Russian-built warships are equipped with stealth technology to display a minimum presence on enemy radar screens.
 They have anti-ship missiles and anti-submarine warfare helicopters.

 "The first port call is a positive and good sign of the improving and deepening relations between the Philippine Navy and Vietnam People's Navy," said Philippine Lieutenant Commander Marineth Domingo.